tylerolson3/countries-api/README.md

 Coding this application from scratch was a great learning experience, and was my first introduction to Material UI.
 Material UI was helpful in building the components for the search field, select menu, and toggling between light/dark mode.
 There was a bit of a learning curve with Material UI, but I wanted to learn another CSS framework besides Bootstrap, and it was worth it since I've continued to use MUI on future projects.

-Here's where you can go to town on how you actually built this thing.
-Write as much as you can here, it's totally fine if it's not too much just make sure you write *something*.
-If you don't have too much experience on your resume working on the front end that's totally fine.
-This is where you can really show off your passion and make up for that ten fold.

 ## Optimizations
 - Break components down into smaller components that makes the code easier to read
 - Implemented the useContext hook for passing data between components instead of prop drilling
-- Added a loading spinner while waiting on the API call to receive initial data
+- Added a loading spinner while we wait to display initial API data

 ## Lessons Learned: